ztyyLV/web-twain-docs/indepth/faqs/develop/how-do-you-configure-the-scan.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How Do You Configure The Scan
+title: How Do You Configure The Scan
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How Do You Configure The Scan
-description: Dynamic Web TWAIN SDK Documentation FAQs How Do You Configure The Scan
+description: How Do You Configure The Scan
 ---

-# Develop
+# Development

 ## How do you configure the scan?